StatCan/aaw/docs/en/6-FAQ/FAQ.md

 moving data, typically from on premise, to an Azure Storage Account and MinIO is our S3 gateway to that storage account.

-### Do we have a way to transfer Protected B data from our cloud to let\'s say another government department\'s protected cloud or even another government\'s protected cloud?
+### How do I transfer Protected B data from one cloud to another cloud?

-Statcan has an Electronic File Transfer (EFT) system that is made to securely transfer data between external partners, I don\'t know of any cloud specific mechanism
+Statcan has an Electronic File Transfer (EFT) system that is made to securely transfer data between external partners, I don't know of any cloud specific mechanism

 ### **How can I programmatically access MinIO from JupyterLab?